 CRM software collects and organizes customer data.
 This includes contact information and interactions via email, phone, web chat and social media.

 CRM software helps streamline and automate certain sales-related duties.
+This helps enable sales reps to do their job better and also accelerates sales cycles through automation of repetitive tasks.
 These tasks may include:

 Many CRM software products include some marketing automation features.
 Others integrate with dedicated marketing automation products.
 Some features to look for include:

 - Email marketing

 - Landing page creation